Summer 2024 Award Description

 How do students apply?

-The review committee will be reading applications in two rounds.
-First-round applications are due February 28.
-Second and final round applications are due April 30.
-A first-round application may be accepted, declined, or deferred; If deferred, the application will be reviewed again in April.
+The review committee will be reading applications on a rolling basis through April 20th.
 Should your summer plans change after you have submitted an application, please alert Dr. Utsav Schurmans as soon as possible.

 Any questions should be directed to Dr. Utsav Schurmans (email@example.com), Director of Research and Scholars Programs.